 Settings refers to the way in which a stone is held in place on a ring.
 So, a setting is different from a gem cut, which refers to the shape of the stone.
 All gems need a setting when they are used in jewelry -- otherwise, the stones would just fall off!
 There are numerous different settings, and all have pros and cons.
 If you're trying to decide which setting is right for you, read on to find out!

 A prong setting is the most traditional and most common setting.
 In a prong-set ring, the jewel is held in place by small pieces of metal, or prongs.
 Usually, a ring will have four prongs, though there is a special Tiffany set that uses six.

-The con is that it is not necessarily the most secure.
+The fabulous aspect of a prong setting is that it minimizes the metal on the gemstone, while the downside is that it is not necessarily the most secure.
 A prong set ring should be adjusted frequently (every few years) to ensure that the stone is not coming loose.
 A prong set ring can also snare, making them less ideal for people with an active lifestyle.

 A bezel setting is a good alternative for people with active lifestyles.
 In a bezel set ring, the stone is surrounded by a thin band of metal which secures it to the ring.
 The rim can fully surround the stone or can partially surround the stone.

 The best thing of a bezel setting is that it secures the stone more safely.
 It is also less likely to snag on anything, since there is nothing protruding from the ring, and since there is more metal involved, so there is less visibility on the gem.

 A tension setting is where the stone is held in place by the tension of the metal forming the ring.
 Small grooves are cut into the metal to hold the ring.
 A partial tension setting has the appearance of tension, but may have small, hidden prongs or bezels set underneath.